JudeWillmer/Microsoft-365-Lab/README.md

 # Lab 1 – Microsoft Outlook Overview

 This lab demonstrates common Microsoft Outlook administrative tasks performed by an IT Support Technician.
-The scenarios focus on mailbox management, user configuration, Exchange features, calendar administration, and Outlook troubleshooting.
+The scenarios focus on mailbox management, user configuration, Microsoft Exchange features, calendar administration, and Outlook troubleshooting.

 ---